pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 0.0001,0.0001,
 ```

 The time step (0.0001) will in this case be replaced by settings found in the json-file.
-More information can be found in the [Abaqus documentation](https://abaqus-docs.mit.edu/2017/English/SIMACAEKEYRefMap/simakey-r-dynamic.htm).
+More information can be found in [this Abaqus documentation page](https://abaqus-docs.mit.edu/2017/English/SIMACAEKEYRefMap/simakey-r-dynamic.htm).

 ### Setup for Abaqus output (displacements)
 After creation of the step Abaqus needs to be instructed about what to output at the end of a calculation.
 A fieldOutput has to be generated covering all locations involved in the fluid-structure interface.